-Industrial and Manufacturing Systems Engineering, Psychology, Human Computer Interaction, Virtual Reality Applications Center
+Industrial and Manufacturing Systems Engineering, Psychology, Human Computer Interaction, Virtual Reality Applications Center, Gerontology

 Journal or Book Title

-Cherep, Lucia A.; Lim, Alex F.; Kelly, Jonathan W.; Acharya, Devi; Velasco, Alfredo; Bustamante, Emanuel; Ostrander, Alec G.; and Gilbert, Stephen B., "Spatial cognitive implications of teleporting through virtual environments" (2019).
+Cherep, Lucia A.; Lim, Alex F.; Kelly, Jonathan W.; Acharya, Devi; Velasco, Alfredo; Bustamante, Emanuel; Ostrander, Alec G.; and Gilbert, Stephen B., "Spatial Cognitive Implications of Teleporting Through Virtual Environments" (2020).
 Industrial and Manufacturing Systems Engineering Publications.
 203.